 The Working Group elected to conduct a review and revision of the potential hazard mitigation actions based on a third set of criteria called STAPLE/E (Social, Technical, Administrative, Political, Legal, Economic, and Environmental).
 While the Working Group did not carry out a formal assessment of every potential mitigation action under all STAPLE/E criteria, they utilized these criteria as a reference and a basis for discussion.
 Furthermore, the group deliberated on how the criteria could be used to evaluate grant applications submitted by the City for the purpose of funding LHMP implementation.
-Please refer to Table 19 for the STAPLE/E criteria.
+Please refer to Table 16 for the STAPLE/E criteria.

-Table 12: STAPLE/E CRITERIA
+Table 16: STAPLE/E CRITERIA

 Issue Criteria Social Is the action socially acceptable to Lake Forest community members?
 Would the action treat some individuals unfairly?
 Is there a reasonable chance of the action causing a social disruption?
 Technical Is the action likely to reduce the risk of the hazard occurring or will it reduce the effects of the hazard?
 Will the action create new hazards or make existing hazards worse?
-Is the action the most useful approach for Lake Forest to take given the Administrative goals of the City and of community members?
-Does the City have the administrative capabilities to implement the action?
+Is the action the most useful approach for Lake Forest to take given the goals of the City and of community members?
+Administrative Does the City have the administrative capabilities to implement the action?
 Are there existing City staff or consultant services to lead and coordinate implementation of the measure?
 Does the City have enough staff, funding, technical support, and other resources to carry out implementation?
-Political Are there administrative barriers to implementing the action?
+A the state of the city of the cit Political Are there administrative barriers to implementing the action?
 Is the action politically acceptable to City officials and to other relevant jurisdictions and political entities?
-Legal Do community members support the action?
-Does the City have the legal authority to implement and enforce the action?
+Do community members support the action?
+Legal Does the City have the legal authority to implement and enforce the action?
 Are there potential legal barriers or consequences that could hinder or prevent implementation of the action?
-Is there a reasonable chance that implementation of the action would Economic expose the City to legal liabilities?
+Is there a reasonable chance that implementation of the action would expose the City to legal liabilities?
 Could the action reasonably face other legal challenges?
-What are the monetary costs of the action and do the costs exceed the what are the start-up and maintenance costs of the action, including administrative costs?
+Economic What are the monetary costs of the action and do the costs exceed the monetary benefits?
+What are the start-up and maintenance costs of the action, including administrative costs?
 Has funding for action implementation been secured or is a potential funding source available?
 How will funding the action affect the City's financial capabilities?
 Could implementation of the action reasonably burden the Lake Forest economy or tax base?
-Environmental Could there reasonably be other budgetary and revenue impacts to the City?
-What are the potential environmental impacts of the action?
+Could there reasonably be other budgetary and revenue impacts to the City?
+Environmental What are the potential environmental impacts of the action?
 Will the action require environmental regulatory approvals?
 Will the action comply with all applicable federal, state, regional, and local environmental regulations?
+Will the action reasonably affect any endangered, threatened, or otherwise sensitive species of concern?